Atlas-OS/docs/docs/troubleshooting/removed-features.md

 * Cracked software — If they don't work, there won't be any support for them.
 * Cheating software — If they don't work, there won't be any support for them.
 * Projecting
-* Laptop Software, such as Nitro Sense or Armoury Crate do not work.